 Siberian Huskies are not the breed for everyone, make sure you know what you are getting into before you take home that beautiful puppy or dog!
 Please check out the Siberian Husky Club Of America's page before you consider a Siberian for yourself.

 Be careful who you buy a Siberian from.
-A responsible breeder will ask you multiple questions about how you plan to care for your Siberian and will mention all the downfalls of the breed.
+A breeder should ask you multiple questions about how you plan to care for your Siberian and will mention all the downfalls of the breed.
 Responsible breeders screen dogs used in breeding programs for genetic diseases found in the breed and will always provide a home for dogs they produce no matter the reason or age so they do not end up in shelters or rescue.
-They do not breed dogs as their source of income.
-They also do not breed for particular coat or eye colors but for correct coat and healthy eyes.
+They do not breed for particular coat or eye colors but for correct coat and healthy eyes.

 There are many Siberian Huskies in rescue organizations looking for good homes.
 Before you decide you must have a puppy, consider adopting an adult Siberian from a local rescue.
 With an adult what you see is what you get and you do not need to go through the puppy stage.
-The Seattle Purebred Dog Rescue is one of many rescue groups in the Pacific Northwest helping to find forever homes for Siberian Huskies looking for families.
+There are several rescue groups in WA state click here for a list.

 Besides adults in rescue young adult Siberians who have retired from showing or working can be found available to good homes.
 These re-homes or career change dogs make good pets for those who want a well adjusted companion but do not wish to go through the puppy stage.
 Occasionally we have or know of young adults looking for loving companion homes.
 Feel free to contact us if you would like information on dogs that may be available.